leiyu0210/FinLangNet/README.md

 | Transformer | 0.7725/0.3982/0.5450  | 0.7254/0.3262/0.4508       | 0.7595/0.3798/0.5191   | 0.7097/0.3012/0.4194   | 0.7376/0.3454/0.4752    | 0.6930/0.2782/0.3859   | 0.7119/0.3067/0.4238   |
 | FinLangNet  | 0.7765/0.4073/0.5529  | **0.7299/0.3334/0.4598**   | 0.7635/0.3865/0.5269   | 0.7140/0.3091/0.4279   | 0.7413/0.3516/0.4826    | 0.6971/0.2851/0.3942   | 0.7157/0.3138/0.4313   |

-The code for the relationship between the processed input data and the language structure is detailed in: **test_data_sample.ipynb**

 | FinLangNet Module                                   | AUC    | KS     | GINI   |